-1.4 The movement of people and the efficient distribution of goods and services are essential to the functioning of any area.
+- 1.1 This background paper has been prepared to draw together the evidence base that has been used to inform the preparation of the Fermanagh and Omagh Local Development Plan (LDP) 2030.
+It is one of a suite of topic-based background papers that should be read alongside the LDP to understand the rational and justification for the policies proposed within the draft Plan Strategy. - 1.2 It is an update of Position Paper prepared as the baseline evidence for the Preferred Options Paper (POP) in October 2016 and which identified the key issues that need to be addressed by the LDP. - 1.3 The movement of people and the efficient distribution of goods and services are essential to the functioning of any area.
 Good communications are important to the local economy and to attract inward investment.
 Good transport links also connect people socially and provide access to leisure and recreational opportunities.
 Transportation is therefore a key component of any land use plan.
-Whilst transport planning is a function that will remain primarily with the Department for Regional Development, it will be important that the new Local Development Plan integrates transportation with land use.
+Whilst transport planning is a function that will remain primarily with the Department for Infrastructure (DfI), it will be important that the new Local Development Plan integrates transportation with land use.
 Off street parking is now a local government responsibility and must also be afforded greater weight in the preparation of the new plan.
 As part of the plan, it will also be important to look closely at how greater encouragement can be given to more sustainable forms of transport such as buses, cycle ways and walkways.